 3. The content of the paper, which should not exceed twenty (20) pages, should include:

 a short introduction describing the background and purpose of the work

 an experimental section including both methods and results

 a concluding section discussing the results and their implications

 4. Tables, graphs, charts, maps, photographs, raw statistical data, etc. should be included whenever possible.

-5. The must also include references used and acknowledgements of any individuals who served s direct academic resources.
+5. They must also include references used and acknowledgements of any individuals who served as direct academic resources.

 6. Contestants are responsible for providing their own equipment.

 7. Contestants must provide a display board for each qualifying entry.

 No display boards are permitted to appear in more than one competition.